-On the other side of the coin, bleeding due to overly rigorous cleaning techniques can provide a route for infection to enter into the blood stream.
-A sensible approach might be to avoid overly rigorous brushing and if you notice persistent bleeding, get some expert help from your dentist.
+However, some argue that overly rigorous cleaning techniques can cause damage and provide a route for infection to enter into the blood stream.
+A sensible approach might be to avoid overly rigorous brushing and flossing and if you notice persistent bleeding, get some expert help from your dentist.

-Keep smiling: take control of your dental health
+Keep smiling: take control of your oral health

-There are compelling reasons to pay attention to dental hygiene, not only to enjoy better dental health but to reduce the reduce the many risks associated with periodontal disease and dental infection.
-This could lower your odds of developing an array of distressing, often painful, dental conditions and possibly some rather more serious chronic illnesses.
+There are compelling reasons to pay attention to dental hygiene, not only to enjoy better oral health but to reduce the many risks associated with gum disease and dental infection.
 Being more aware of the risks means that you’re better placed to take action.

 If you decide to make a change you can retake the Oral Health Check in your Evergreen Life app in 3 months to monitor your progress.